othelovieira/othelovieira.github.io/_posts/2025-01-23-Project-Code-the-Classics-V2-Win11.md

     cd Downloads

-  Clone the "Games" from the books GitHub repository (we will be using the git version that is pre-installed on macOS)
+  Clone the "Games" from the books GitHub repository

     git clone https://github.com/raspberrypipress/Code-the-Classics-Vol2

   Once the clone has completed move into the games direcorty